Ways to Enjoy the Sun Safely

 - Find a tree to cool down under

-- Organise indoor activities for the middle of the day
+- Go indoors for a break or organise indoor activities for the middle of the day

-- Clothing is one of the best ways to protect your skin from the sun.
+Clothing is an excellent way to protect your skin from the sun.
 When picking clothes:

-- Long sleeves, collars, long trousers or long skirts give greater protection
+- Long sleeves, collars, trousers or long skirts give greater protection

 - Old, worn or wet clothing may give less protection

-Over long periods over-exposure to UV rays can result in more serious damage to the eyes, such as cataracts, cancer of the conjunctiva (the membrane covering the white of the eye) and skin cancer of the eyelids and around the eyes.
+Over long periods, over-exposure to UV rays can result in more serious damage to the eyes, such as cataracts, cancer of the eye and skin cancer of the eyelids and delicate skin around the eyes.

 Always buy sunglasses from a reputable supplier.
-When choosing sunglasses look for one of the following:
+When choosing sunglasses look for the following:

 - 100% UV protection